 It’s a tourist hot spot about 65 km southwest of Guilin.

-While Yangshou is packed with activities and things to do, what most foreign travelers have heard about Yangshuo tends to be a mix of the good, the bad and the ugly.
+While Yangshuo is packed with activities and things to do, what most foreign travelers have heard about it tends to be a mix of the good, the bad and the ugly.

 I’d like to set the record straight.